New tools to improve performance

 Priscilla Neto shares how they track this for Mashmetrics: “I would use a tag and a trigger on the Google Tag Manager to be able to set a goal on my Google Analytics.
 And then I would use Goal Completions metric within Google Analytics, for example.”

-“The lead generation metric I’m most interested in is the number of truly qualified leads that make it to a sales conversion – and then have a high Customer Lifetime Value,” says Nichole Elizabeth DeMeré.
+“The lead generation KPI I’m most interested in is the number of truly qualified leads that make it to a sales conversion – and then have a high Customer Lifetime Value,” says Nichole Elizabeth DeMeré.